 The tea trees of Tie Guan Yin are delicate, not easy to be grown well with a low output.
 Thus the tea trees are precious.
 For this Anxi Monkey King Tie Guan Yin, its tea tree is purebred and bush, has spreading branches sideling grown.
 The leaf sprout horizontally and slightly curls towards its back, with thick and bold blade.
 Leaf presents glossy and deep green color, while the bud is in purple red.
 Its appearance is like a peach, thus it is named as red heart crooked peach.

+Growing between the cliff and rock, Monkey Picked Tie Guanyin is a wild kind of Tie Guanyin.
 Legend has it that there is a kind of wild Oolong tea tree growing between the cliff and rock in ancient times so that tea farmers cannot pick the leaves in usual way.
 Therefore, people figure out to tie a rope around waist to climb the cliff for tea picking, just like a monkey.
 Hence obtains its name.

 Another saying goes that the cliff is too abrupt for people to pick the Oolong tea leaves.
 Therefore, money is trained to climb the cliff and help tea farmers pick the Oolong tea leaves.
 People name it as Maliumie, referring to the kind of Oolong tea picked by monkey.